+To enrol in this unit, students must meet honours/postgraduate course entry requirements (for example completion of a 300 credit point undergraduate degree with a major in a relevant discipline).
 Entry to the unit is competitive, and is subject to approval by the Unit Coordinator.
-To apply for entry into the unit and New Columbo Plan grant consideration please email the application form available here, to the unit coordinator (Craig.Norris@utas.edu.au) by the advised date.
+To apply for entry into the unit please complete and forward the New Columbo Plan Grant Application Form (PDF 181KB) to the unit coordinator Craig.Norris@utas.edu.au by the advised date.

 This unit offers students the opportunity to undertake supervised fieldwork in the area of journalism, media and communications.

 |Faculty/School||College of Arts, Law and Education

 |Available as student elective?||No|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 Special approval is required for enrolment into TNE Program units.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).